Air India Flight 245

 Air India Flight 245 was a scheduled Air India passenger flight from Bombay to London via Cairo and Geneva.
 On the morning of 3 November 1950, the Lockheed L-749A Constellation serving the flight crashed into Mont Blanc, France, while approaching Geneva.
 All 48 aboard were killed.

-The plane operating the flight was a named Malabar Princess, registered VT-CQP.
+The plane operating the flight was named Malabar Princess, registered as VT-CQP.
 It was piloted by Captain Alan R. Saint, 34, and co-pilot V. Y. Korgaokar and was carrying 40 passengers and 8 crew.
+The flight navigator was Raghuram Iyengar, a resident of Matunga, Mumbai.
 While over France, descending towards Geneva Airport, the flight crashed into the French Alps in stormy weather, killing all on board.

 Accident

 The airplane hit the face of the Rocher de la Tournette at a height of 4677 m, on the French side of Mont Blanc.
 Stormy weather prevented immediate rescue efforts; debris was located by a Swiss plane on 5 November, and rescue parties reached the site two days later.
 There were no survivors.
 The last transmission from the aircraft, received by controllers at Grenoble and Geneva, was "I am vertical with Voiron, at 4700 meters altitude." at 10:43 a.m.